OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Detected object EVENT type

-These events indicate an object found during a diagrose ride.
+These events contain information about detected infrastructure objects.
 These can be, for example, detected balises or tunnels.
 What exactly counts as a found object is not defined in this specification, only the information for a recorded EVENT.

 The XML Schema can be found in the chapter [EventsGeneric](#events-generic).